microsoft/FluidFramework/build-tools/packages/build-cli/docs/check.md

   --version=<value>      The version against which to check all the packages.

 PACKAGE SELECTION FLAGS
-  -a, --all                       Run on all packages and release groups.
-Cannot be used with --dir, --packages, or
-                                  --releaseGroup.
-  -d, --dir=<value>               Run on the package in this directory.
-Cannot be used with --all, --packages, or
-                                  --releaseGroup.
   -g, --releaseGroup=<option>...
 Run on all packages within the release group.
 Cannot be used with --all, --dir, or
                                   --packages.
 This does not include release group root packages; to include those as well, use the --releaseGroupRoots argument.
                                   <options: client|server|azure|build-tools|gitrest|historian|all>
+  --all                           Run on all packages and release groups.
+Cannot be used with --dir, --packages, or
+                                  --releaseGroup.
+  --dir=<value>                   Run on the package in this directory.
+Cannot be used with --all, --packages, or
+                                  --releaseGroup.
   --packages                      Run on all independent packages in the repo.
 Cannot be used with --all, --dir, or
                                   --releaseGroup.
   --releaseGroupRoot=<option>...
 Run on the root package of the specified release groups.
 Cannot be used with --all,